-- 1. That "but for" the creation of this District, the development projected to occur as detailed in this Project Plan: 1) would not occur; or 2) would not occur in the manner, at the values, or within the timeframe desired by the City.
+1. That "but for" the creation of this District, the development projected to occur as detailed in this Project Plan: 1) would not occur; or 2) would not occur in the manner, at the values, or within the timeframe desired by the City.
 In making this determination, the City has considered the following information:

-- The City has conducted an independent review of the intended developer's phase one sources and uses proforma for the initial proposed redevelopment project.
-This review has concluded that a public investment of approximately \$1,200,000 (\$800,000 of tax increment and \$400,000 of a development grant) is required to enable the development to occur in the manner desired by the City, while providing the developer a fair and reasonable return on their investment. - All but one of the sites proposed for redevelopment have remained vacant for years and consists of land upon which buildings or structures have been demolished and which because of obsolete platting, diversity of ownership, deterioration of structures, and need for a vacation of streets and alleys to make a suitable project site.
-Much of the site was obtained by the City through tax deeds and the City caused the demolition of the structures such as the Old Palace Theatre, the Odyssey Tavern, the End Zone Tavern and Mama's Bar. - Given that the sites have not developed as would have been expected under normal market conditions, it is the judgment of the City that the use of Tax Incremental Financing ("TIF") will be required to provide the necessary inducements to encourage development on the sites consistent with that desired by the City. - In order to make the areas included within the District suitable for redevelopment, the City will need to make a substantial investment to pay for the costs of: site preparations, soil correction, below grade foundations, including excavation and filling, underground utilities, storm water drainage, parking improvements, curb and gutter, sidewalks, and engineering plans, soil tests and related costs in preparing for such work in order to allow for redevelopment to occur within the District.
-Due to the extensive initial investment in public infrastructure and/or rehabilitation that is required in order to allow redevelopment to occur, the City has determined that redevelopment of the area will not occur solely as a result of private investment.
-Accordingly, the City finds that absent the use of TIF, redevelopment of the area is unlikely to occur.
+- The site proposed for development has remained vacant for years.
+Given that the site has not developed as would have been expected under normal market conditions, it is the judgment of the City that the use of Tax Incremental Financing ("TIF") will be required to provide the necessary infrastructure and inducements to encourage development on the sites consistent with that desired by the City. - In order to make the areas included within the District suitable for development, the City and Developer will need to make a substantial investment to pay for the costs of: site improvements including: site assembly and preparations; soil correction; below grade foundations including excavation and filling; underground utilities; storm water drainage; parking improvements and engineering plans; soil tests; and related costs in preparing such work.
+Due to the extensive initial investment in public infrastructure and rehabilitation that is required in order to allow development to occur, the City has determined that development of the area will not occur solely as a result of private investment.
+Accordingly, the City finds that absent the use of TIF, development of the area is unlikely to occur. - Due to its geographic location and market conditions, the City has seen little growth or new investment in the community.
+According to reports produced by the State of Wisconsin, Department of Revenue, net new construction within the City for the period of 2013 to 2018 has averaged only 1.04%.
+Absent the use of Tax Increment Financing (TIF), this trend is likely to continue.
+Use of TIF will provide the City with the means to stimulate new development.